Sham1ko/iu-project-cs/CSV_GUIDE.md

 # CSV Schedule Files Guide

-After schedule generation, the system creates several CSV files in the `data/` folder for convenient viewing and printing.
+After schedule generation, the system creates several CSV files in a versioned folder (e.g., `data/v1/`, `data/v2/`) for convenient viewing and printing.

+**Version Management:** Each generation creates a new version folder (v1, v2, v3...), so previous results are never overwritten.
+You can keep and compare multiple schedule versions.

 ## Generated Files